Group gradings on triangularizable algebras: Introduction

-All works mentioned deal with algebras which are closely related to the simple ones.
-On another direction, there are some papers dedicated to classify the group gradings on a non-simple algebra.
+All the mentioned works deal with algebras closely related to simple ones.
+In another direction, some papers focus on classifying group gradings on non-simple algebras.
 Bahturin classified the group gradings on a free nilpotent Lie algebra \cite{Bahturin}.
-On the class of finite-dimensional associative algebras, the isomorphism classes of group gradings on the upper triangular matrices $\mathrm{UT}_n\F$ over an arbitrary field $\F$ were classified in \cite{VinKoVa2004,VZ2003,VZ2007} and it was shown that every group grading on $\mathrm{UT}_n\F$ is elementary.
-Moreover, a classification of the graded isomorphism classes was obtained.
-Next, a classification of group gradings on upper-block triangular matrices was obtained in \cite{BFD2018,VZ2011,KochY,Y}.
-The works \cite{BesDas,Jon2006,MSp2010,Pr2013,SSY} investigated the group gradings on the incidence algebras.
-It seems that following this trend the next natural step would be to consider the upper triangular matrices in the infinite-dimensional setting.
+For finite-dimensional associative algebras, the isomorphism classes of group gradings on the upper triangular matrices $\UT_n\F$ over an arbitrary field \F were classified in \cite{VinKoVa2004,VZ2003,VZ2007}, showing that every group grading on $\UT_n\F$ is elementary.
+Moreover, a classification of the isomorphism classes of group gradings was provided.
+Next, a classification of group gradings on upper-block triangular matrices was presented in \cite{BFD2018,VZ2011,KochY,Y}.
+The works \cite{BesDas,Jon2006,MSp2010,Pr2013,SSY} investigated group gradings on incidence algebras.
+Following this trend, the next natural step would be to consider upper triangular matrices in the infinite-dimensional setting.
 However, there is no unique way to define an infinite upper triangular matrix.
-One such way, as done in \cite{BaZa2010}, would be to consider the direct limit $\lim\limits_\to\mathrm{UT}_n$.
-A much more interesting possibility has recently been opened up by Mesyan \cite{Mes}, alowing one to construct an algebra of infinite upper triangular matrices that not only can have inifitely many nonzero columns but even uncountably many, yet retaining only finitely many nonzero entries in each column.
+One approach, as done in \cite{BaZa2010}, is to consider the direct limit $\lim\limits_\to\mathrm{UT}_n$.
+A much more interesting possibility has been recently opened by Mesyan \cite{Mes}, allowing for the construction of an algebra of infinite upper triangular matrices that can have infinitely many nonzero columns, even uncountably many, yet retain only finitely many nonzero entries in each column.
 See also \cite{EIS,Mesb}.